Brown Environmental Leadership Lab (BELL): Alaska

 • There is limited space in the dorm rooms: bring only what you need.
 Soft-sided bags are best for fitting in small spaces.
 Reminder: most airlines charge extra for luggage weighing over 50 lbs.

 • Rain gear is important because it will almost certainly rain during the program.
 Good rain gear would consist of: a poncho and/or rain jacket, nylon pants or shorts, waterproof shoes (i.e., hiking boots), “quick-dry” materials on all clothing and rain pants.
-Rain pants can be relatively inexpensive and will make you feel a lot more comfortable during lessons in the rain.
+Rain pants will make you feel a lot more comfortable during lessons in the rain.
 Our outdoor activities will continue, rain or shine.

 • Bring clothing that is easily washable or that you do not mind getting dirty.